Information about receiving your Student visa, travelling to the UK and the documents you will need to enrol on your course.

 Enroling on your course

 The Home Office requires education providers to check the Right to Study for all students before they can start their course.
-Non-EEA students at The University of Law must attend pre-enrolment to provide evidence they can study in the UK before proceeding to formal enrolment.
+International students at The University of Law must attend pre-enrolment to provide evidence they can study in the UK before proceeding to formal enrolment.

 You will receive an email from your campus with details of the date and time for pre-enrolment.
 Attendance is mandatory and you must attend your allocated session unless there are exceptional circumstances.